 The Power of Physical Filtration: HEPA and Carbon Filters - In Parts 1–3, we covered smoke eaters’ importance, health implications, and an in-depth look at ESP.
-Now, let’s examine media-based filtration—primarily HEPA filters for particles and activated carbon for odors.
+Now, let’s examine media smoke eater units (HEPA + carbon)—primarily HEPA filters for particles and activated carbon for odors.

 HEPA Filters